khm293/MBR2019/README.md

 # MBR2019

 This repo contains the R code and csv file for reproducing Figure 1 in Markovich, K.H., Manning, A.H., Condon, L.E., and McIntosh, J.C.
 (2019).
-Mountain-block Recharge: A Review of Current Understanding, Water Resources Research, in press.
+Mountain-block Recharge: A Review of Current Understanding, Water Resources Research, 55. https:// doi.org/10.1029/2019WR025676.

 1. fig1_script.R - makes the world map and histogram plots.
 User needs to set working directory to where the repo is on their local machine through the "setwd()" line.